notti-io/LetMeWatch/README.md

 # LetMeWatch
+## Update: LetMeWatch was removed from the Chrome Web Store a while ago (for obvious reasons).
+As such, I've updated the [installation section](#installation) with instructions on how to manually add LetMeWatch to your Chrome browser.
+It's pretty easy and takes about two minutes to do.

 ### A seamless watching experience contained in a browser extension

 LetMeWatch is a browser extension that offers end-to-end movie/TV show streaming, maximizing ease of use and convenience by sifting through a multitude of free streaming services and locating the highest-caliber video that is available.
 You can learn more at our website: [letmewatch.app](https://letmewatch.app).